HamadKhushik/UCSD-UnfoldingMaps/README.md

 Outline
 ---------
-1. This is an interactive map designed with the help of Unfolding maps library, Processing library.
+1. This is an interactive map designed with the help of Unfolding maps library and Processing library.
-2. Two different types of data has been included in this, earthquake dataset and airport dataset.
-Earthquakes have been drawn in the shape of markers, color coded with extra keys for recent, high magnitude, low magnitude, in the sea and on the land.
+2. Two different types of data has been included in this program i-e earthquake dataset and airport dataset.
+Earthquakes have been drawn in the shape of markers, color coded with different colours and shapes for recent, high magnitude, low magnitude, in the sea and on the land earthquakes.
 3. Map key has been added on the left of the map.
-4. Second data is the Airport dataset, all the airports are shown in the map. if one airport is clicked, all other airports will dissappear until yet another click.
+4. Second data is the Airport dataset, all the airports are shown on the map.
+5.This has been made interactive with mouse clicks.
 All the routes out of an airports are shown when an aiport is clicked.
-A particular airport can be searched based on the input to the program.
-All th airports in a country can be searhed as well
+All airports in a country can be searched based on the input to the program.
-5. Labels have been added to the markers(Airports, Earthquakes, cities) on the map, which are shown on hoover
+6. Labels have been added to the markers(Airports, Earthquakes, cities) on the map, which are shown on hoover
-6.

 -------------------------------------------------------------------------------------------------------------